awsdocs/aws-lambda-developer-guide/doc_source/best-practices.md

   }
   ```

-+ **Take advantage of container re\-use to improve the performance of your function\. ** Make sure any externalized configuration or dependencies that your code retrieves are stored and referenced locally after initial execution\.
++ **Take advantage of Execution Context reuse to improve the performance of your function\. ** Make sure any externalized configuration or dependencies that your code retrieves are stored and referenced locally after initial execution\.
 Limit the re\-initialization of variables/objects on every invocation\.
 Instead use static initialization/constructor, global/static variables and singletons\.
 Keep alive and reuse connections \(HTTP, database, etc\.\) that were established during a previous invocation\.

 + **Use [Environment Variables](env_variables.md) to pass operational parameters to your function\.** For example, if you are writing to an Amazon S3 bucket, instead of hard\-coding the bucket name you are writing to, configure the bucket name as an environment variable\.